uctv9805/char-design-portfolio/TESTING.md

 - I published the page on GitHub pages and then tested the website on different sized devices as well as different brand devices (android/apple/amazon/desktop) to check responsiveness.

-- Let freinds and family visit and use the website and report back any unusual findings or problems.
+- Let friends and family visit and use the website and report back any unusual findings or problems.

 - I used Chrome Developer tools to simulate different screen sizes in order to test responsiveness.